Sagar-CK/Sagar-CK/README.md

 Mobile App Developer and Computer Vison Enthusiast
 --------------------------------------------------

-I have been an avid coder for a long time (8 years to be exact) and have always loved the art of solving in programming.
+I have been an avid coder for a long time and have always loved the art of solving in programming.
 Ranging from developing basic android apps to seasoned computer vision based projects, I continue to cherish the free reign of programming with the vision of solving demographical problems.

 * 🌍  I'm based in Netherlands and Germany
 * 🖥️  See my portfolio at [Sagar's Space](http://sagar-ck.github.io/Sagar-s-Space/)